Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_cnano/samd21n_getting_started/readme.md

 - Follow the steps in "Running the Demo" section below

 ## Running the Demo:
+- Open the Tera Term terminal application on your PC (from the Windows® Start menu by pressing the Start button)
+- Change the baud rate to 115200
-- An LED (LED0) on the SAM D21 Curiosity Nano Development Board toggles on every timeout basis and the default periodicity of the timeout is 500 milliseconds
+- An LED (LED0) on the SAM D21 Curiosity Nano Evaluation Kit toggles on every timeout basis and the default periodicity of the timeout is 500 milliseconds
 - And also, the LED toggling rate is displayed on the serial terminal
-- Press the switch SW0 on the SAM D21G17D Curiosity Nano Development Board to change the default periodicity of the timeout to one second
+- Press the switch SW0 on the SAM D21 Curiosity Nano Evaluation Kit to change the default periodicity of the timeout to one second
-- Every subsequent pressing of the switch SW0 on the SAM D21G17D Curiosity Nano Development Board changes the periodicity of the timeout to 2 seconds, 4 seconds, 500 milliseconds, and back to 1 second in cyclic order
+- Every subsequent pressing of the switch SW0 on the SAM D21 Curiosity Nano Evaluation Kit changes the periodicity of the timeout to 2 seconds, 4 seconds, 500 milliseconds, and back to 1 second in cyclic order

 ## Comments:
 - Reference Training Module: [Getting Started with Harmony v3 Peripheral Libraries on SAM D21 MCUs](https://microchipdeveloper.com/harmony3:samd21-getting-started-training-module)